 1. Know your value

-First, knowing your worth is important.
+First, knowing your value and worth is important.
 Some ways that you can compare your current salary is by

-- Ask your HR department what the relevant pay bands are (but I would say don’t take that answer as gospel.
+- Asking your HR department what the relevant pay bands are (but I would say don’t take that answer as gospel.
 There are always people who are getting higher than their pay band)

 - Looking at similar roles on Seek